neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 voting system needs to be architected for performance.
 Performance issues will not only be annoying, but they could also undermine confidence in the integrity of the vote.

+### Simple

+To achieve all of this there will be a lot going on in a secure online voting platform--user interfaces, APIs, encryption, databases, multifactor authentication, monitoring.
+It will be tempting to add complexity to integrate it all, and we need to resist that temptation.
+Otherwise, the application will become unusable for its stakeholders, which will bring us right back to the status quo of a voting platform that diminshes the confidence we have in the integrity of our elections.

+---

 This is a lot, and in order to achieve it, a secure voting platform needs to be engineered with a continuous deployment model that automates testing (for functionality, security, performance, accessibility), static analysis, and deployment.